jupyterlab/jupyterlab-desktop/python-env-management.md

 ### `jlab env set-conda-path <path>`

 Set base conda executable path.
-Base conda executable is used to when creating new conda environments, and running conda commands.
+Base conda executable is used when creating new conda environments, and running conda commands.

 Examples: